 Flying to Africa with a baby is not very different to doing any other long-distance flight with a baby.
-It’s always going to be a big undertaking, but with a little research and planning, and a ‘take-it-as-it-comes’ attitude, you can make the journey a little easier for all of you.
-Airports in Africa vary greatly, but the ones in Zimbabwe and South Africa are generally clean, well laid-out, and the staff are very helpful.
+It’s always going to be a test of patience, but with a little research and planning, and a ‘take-it-as-it-comes’ attitude, you can make the journey a little easier for all of you.
+Airports in Africa vary greatly, but the ones in Zimbabwe and South Africa are generally clean, well laid-out, and the staff are very helpful if you just ask.

-Our baby had already been on three international flights and one domestic Zimbabwean flight by the time he was ten months old, and two of the flights were long distance ones with layovers.
-We flew from England to Zimbabwe (with Ethiopian Airways) when he was three months old, and on my return flight is was just me and baby.
-This was the most difficult flight because it lasted about 15 hours including layovers (excluding transits to and from the airports), and the airport in Addis Ababa doesn’t have many baby-friendly facilities.
-Then we went from England to Italy, which was comparatively easy.
-When baby was nine months old, we flew from England to Michigan, USA and back (with United), around 14 hours each way.
-None of our flights involved a screaming baby or angry looks from other passengers, thankfully.
-Being me, I tried to do some research before the flights so that I could prepare myself for what I was in for, but there are some extra things that I’ve learned from my flying experiences.
+Our first baby had been on three international flights and one domestic Zimbabwean flight by the time he was ten months old.
+Two of the flights were long-distance ones, with layovers.
+We flew from England to Zimbabwe (with Ethiopian Airways) when he was three months old, and on my return flight I flew solo with just me and baby.
+(And I did it again three years later, with a new baby and toddler in tow.)
+It was exhausting: 15 hours including layovers (but excluding transits to and from the airports), and the airport in Addis Ababa didn’t have many baby-friendly facilities.
+When baby #1 was nine months old, we flew from England to Michigan, USA and back (with United); around 14 hours each way.
+Thankfully, none of our flights involved baby screaming for ages or angry looks from other passengers.
+Being me (PLANNER/WORRY MACHINE), I did some research on the airlines, airports, transits etc, so that I could prepare myself for what I was in for, but there are some extra things that I’ve learned as a result of actually going through it all.
 I hope they’ll help you if you’re thinking of doing a flight to Africa, or any long-distance flight for that matter.
-When (if?)
-I have a second baby, I’ll want to return to this list of tips myself!

 Tips for flying to Africa (and elsewhere) with a baby: